aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 **Analysis:** Can CORS be misused in a way that would allow the attacker to compromise the security of a trusted site?
-When prompted, the Alloy Analyzer returns asimple counterexample for the `Confidentiality` property.
+When prompted, the Alloy Analyzer returns a simple counterexample for the `Confidentiality` property.

 Here, the developer of the calendar application decides to share some